redhousestudio/redhousestudio.github.io/_projects/project1903-Henosis.md

 >"this rich amalgamation of electrical sounds and classical traditions are realized perfectly with history resolving itself into present moments.
 Henosis is a music searching for something lost.
 And now found."

 [Art’s Excellence](https://blog.artsexcellence.nl/joep-beving-jean-michel-blais-en-max-richter/):
->"A touching and beautiful masterpiece, with an smooth and warm production."
+>"A touching and beautiful masterpiece, with a smooth and warm production."

 [Pop News](http://www.popnews.com/popnews/joep-beving-henosis)
 >"...
 We then find ourselves in a game of communicating vessels: here we draw the fragrances of the classical repertoire, there elements of electronic rhythm.
 One feeds on the other."